-1. RECENT DEVELOPMENT TRENDS
+RECENT DEVELOPMENT TRENDS 1.

-The CityCeity has experienced approved several multi-family projects in recent years, including the AMCAL project, a 100 percent affordable housing projectdiscussed below.
-Table 6-56 presents recent multi-family projects within the city limits.
+The City has approved several multi-family projects in recent years, including the AMCAL project, discussed below.
+Table 6-6 presents recent multi-family projects within the city limits.

-The AMCAL project. as previously mentioned, is a 100 percent affordable project.
+The AMCAL project is a 100 percent affordable project.
 A senior density bonus request was approved to achieve of yield of 106 percent of the maximum allowed by the underlying zoning.
 Overall, recent project yields range from 80 percent to 106 percent of the allowed density, with an average yield of 92 percent across all recent projects.
 However, many of the projects are in Planned Development (P-D) Districts, which use varying residential densities as established in a Preliminary Development Plan.
 Projects are reviewed on a case-by-case basis.
-Given the discretionary density maximums that apply in P-D Districtszones, these examples may not accurately reflect development trends.-In
+Given the discretionary density maximums that apply in P-D Districts, these examples may not accurately reflect development trends.